Section 9: Hazardous Materials

 - Refuses improper shipments.

-- Refuses leaking packages.
+- Refuses leaking packages and shipments.

-- Attaches placards when loading, if needed.
+- Placards the vehicle when loading, if required.

 - Safely transports the shipment without delay.